Which Entrance Should We Take?

 The Everglades National Park covers more than 1.5 million acres in South Florida.
 While most of the park is remote and inaccessible, there are plenty of spots within a few minutes of Miami and Naples, where you can get a feel for the “River of Grass”.

 Your first decision in visiting the Everglades is which entrance to use; there are three and they are hours apart from each other.
 If you want the opportunity to observe the heart of the everglades you can either enter through Shark Valley in Miami or the Main Entrance of the Park in Homestead.
-However, if you are looking to explore the Gulf Coast, then you should plan to take a boat trip at the Gulf Coast in Everglades City.
+However, if you are looking to explore the Gulf Coast, then you should plan to boat from the Gulf Coast in Everglades City.

 View the map of the Everglades to get a better idea of different regions of the Everglades.